March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 - Weld Overlay (PTA, TIG, MIG): Selected for heavier buildups, high-heat structural surfaces, or applications where a metallurgical bond is preferred over a mechanical bond.

-Generator and Turbomachinery Shaft Repair Across Industries
+Generator and Motor Shaft Repair Across Industries

 Power Generation and Utilities